 Roberts has participated internationally in over two decades of exhibitions, screenings and performance, both solo and as part of 0rphan Drift (the collective she co-founded in 1994).
 She has exhibited most extensively in the UK, Europe, Canada and the States, including at the Cabinet Gallery and Tate Modern, London.
 More recent exhibitions include Matter Fictions at the Berardo Museum, Lisbon (2016); Glimmer Breach, IMT Gallery, London; Miasma, Chrominance at Res., London and Feminisms, Gender and Resistance at Nottingham Contemporary (all 2018).
 She has co-written the chapter The Things That Knowledge Cannot Eat for Fiction as Method, Sternberg Press (2017) and presented numerous papers, run workshops and seminars, collaborated on symposia exploring other worlds, climate change, uncertainty, algorithms and fictioning.
 In the most recent, The Shaping of a Message, she focused on the urgent importance of shamanic indigenous knowledge today.

-Uncanny Valley, Difficult Kin forms part of our Spring season of exhibition and events, exploring the appropriation of digital across the arts.
+Uncanny Valley, Difficult Kin forms part of our Spring season of exhibition and events, exploring and celebrating digital in the arts.
 The exhibition is on show at until 23 June 2019, with a Preview on Thursday 4 April, 18.00hrs.